-Rituximab, developed by Roche subsidiary Genentech and marketed under the brand name Rituxan in the United States and Mabthera in Europe, treats certain types of cancer as well as autoimmune diseases like rheumatoid arthritis.
+Rituximab, developed by Genentech (part of the Roche group) and marketed under the brand name Rituxan in the United States and Mabthera in Europe, treats certain blood cancers like non-Hodgkin’s lymphoma and autoimmune diseases like rheumatoid arthritis.

 It is also being investigated as a potential therapy for myasthenia gravis (MG).